nate-gillman/fourier-head/toy-example-synthetic/README.md

 KL divergence and MSE are evaluated and printed every 10 epochs.
 Each run saves the final predicted pmf and true pmf to the appropriate model directory as `npy` files under the `output` directory.
 The metrics are saved in `model_metrics.json` in the model directory.

-To reproduce all the synthetic toy experiments using cross entropy loss, you can run the following scripts.
+To reproduce all the synthetic toy experiments, you can run the following scripts.
 Each script took less than 24h on a geforce3090 GPU.

 ```bash